daliawk/SmartFridge/README.md

 - VCC on Blutooth module connected to 3.3V on STM32.
 - TXD on Bluetooth module connected to D0 (Rx of UART1) on STM32.
 - RXD on Bluetooth module connected to A7 (TX of UART2) on STM32.
-- Ground on LCD adapter module connected with ground line on breadboard.
+- Ground on LCD adapter module connected with the ground line on the breadboard.
-- The VCC on the LCD adapter module connected the positive line on breadboard.
+- The VCC on the LCD adapter module connected the positive line on the breadboard.
 - The SDA on the LCD adapter module connected the D4 on STM32.
 - The SCL on the LCD adapter module connected the D5 on STM32.
+- Connect the long side of an LED to D12.
+- Connect the short side of an LED to the ground line on the breadboard.

     ![alt text](circuit-task1.png)